Printer Friendly Version

 Renewal Criteria

-Promacta may be approved for RENEWAL when ALL of the following criteria are met:
+Promacta (eltrombopag) may be approved for RENEWAL when ALL of the following criteria are met:

 The individual has been previously approved for therapy with the requested agent through BCBSMS PA process;

-The prescriber is a hematologist or has consulted with a hematologist;
+The prescriber is or has consulted with a specialist in an area of the individual's diagnosis (i.e., hematologist);

 The prescribed dosage is within the program quantity limits based on FDA approved labeled dosage;